nushell/nushell.github.io/book/custom_commands.md

 :::

 ::: tip
 Because `def` is a parser keyword, the command name must be known at parse time.
-This means that command names may not be a variale or constant.
+This means that command names may not be a variable or constant.
 For example, the following is _not allowed_:

 ````nu
 let name = "foo"